Zurab Azmaiparashvili

 Zurab Azmaiparashvili (ზურაბ აზმაიფარაშვილი; born 16 March 1960) is a chess grandmaster from Georgia.
 His peak Elo rating was 2702, achieved in July 2003.
+He is currently, as of 2024, the president of the European Chess Union.

 Career

 Azmaiparashvili became a Grandmaster in 1988.
 Among his achievements are a 2810 performance rating at the 1998 Chess Olympiad and first-place finishes at Pavlodar 1982, Moscow 1986, Albena 1986, Tbilisi 1986, London (Lloyds Bank Open) 1989, and in the 2003 European Individual Chess Championship in Silivri.
 In 2010 he tied for 1st–2nd with IM Oliver Barbosa in the 1st ASEAN Chess Championship in Singapore, and won the event on tie-break.

 Azmaiparashvili is active in chess politics.
 He is President of the European Chess Union and a vice-president of international chess federation FIDE.

 In August 2009, he was appointed as captain of Azerbaijani chess team and won European Team Chess Championship in Novi Sad (Serbia).